FWKMultiverse/NEURAL-NEXUS/README.md

 ## Status

-Active development.
-Training complete — 120 epoch run finished March 20, 2026.
+120-epoch training run complete — March 20, 2026.
-Final validated accuracy: **41.8%** (2.09× above random on 5-class prediction).
-Overfitting held at 0.000–0.001 throughout, never exceeding 0.001.
+Validated accuracy: **41.8%** (2.09× above random on 5-class prediction).
+Peak overfitting: **0.001** across 120 epochs.
 Live testing on MT5 Demo account in progress.

 Results are instrument-specific (XAUUSD) and depend on training data, market conditions, and configuration.
 Credentials and account details are stored locally and never shared or committed to any repository.